-To begin, create an artboard in Illustrator that is the same size as your video, in our example we’ll use 1920x1080.
-The final version will be a vector image that you can scale infinitely, but I find that it’s nice to design in the same frame size as my video for perspective.
+To begin, create an artboard in Illustrator that’s the same size as your video.
+In our example, we use 1920×1080.
+The final version will be a vector image that you can scale infinitely, but it’s nice to design in the same frame size as your video for perspective.

-After creating your graphic, you need to think about which pieces of it will need to be controlled in After Effects.
+After creating your graphic, consider which pieces of it will need to be controlled in After Effects.
 You may find that you want control of every single element, or it might make more sense to keep certain elements together.
-Once you’ve decided what you want to control, you will need to separate them out into their own layers.
+Once you’ve decided what you want to control, you’ll need to separate them out into their own layers.

 To create these separate elements, you’ll have to create new layers (click on the box with a folded corner).
-Each will function as its own separate layer in After Effects, so create as many layers as you need, and begin dragging the elements you want to control into each new layer.
+Each will function as its own separate layer in After Effects, so create as many as you need and then begin dragging the elements you want to control into each new layer.

-Be sure to keep your layers in the same order in which you designed them, so that the correct elements are on top.
-As you drag your elements into their own separate layers, make sure to name each layer so that you can stay organized (and so you can keep track of order).
-The nice news is these names transfer over to After Effects.
+Be sure to keep your layers in the order you designed them, so the correct elements are on top.
+As you drag your elements into their own separate layers, give them a name.
+This will help you stay organized and keep track of them all.
+Bonus: these names will carry over when you move your work to After Effects.